Tax & Compliance

 Select Applicable Clause & Generate Memo

-Output: §149(1)(a) vs §149(1)(b); limitation verdict (within/time-barred); CREAC memo with pinpoint footnotes to each cited paragraph, page, and provision.
+Output: §149(1)(a) vs §149(1)(b); limitation verdict (within/time-barred); CREAC memo with pinpoint footnotes.

 Worked Example: Step-by-Step Analysis